nfantasia/db_final_project_sp2021/README.md

 ## Solution Statement - describe the solution you implemented to solve the problem

-## User - describe the typical user(s) that would use your solution
+## Intended Users
-The typical user that would use this solution would be music sharing platforms.
-This solution would be helpful for them to organize the platform.
-When an artist releases a brand new album, this solution can be used to make record of the information about the ablum and the tracks in the album, and save which in database for later use for various purposes.
-Such as displaying these info when audiences listen to music, or look up a musician.
+Some typical users that would use this solution would be music sharing and streaming platforms such as Spotify and Apple Music.
+This solution would be helpful for them to organize the enormous number of artists publishing their work to the respective streaming platforms.
+When an artist releases a brand-new album, this solution can be used to make a record of the information about the album as well as the tracks contained within the album.
+Not only does the music database organize the streaming platform’s architecture, but it also allows customers and music fans to easily find and access the music they want to listen to with little difficulty.
+Fans can look up different albums by artists they love and learn new things about the artists in general as well as their large collection of albums/tracks.
+Additionally, disc jockeys at a radio station must be able to benefit in a similar fashion.
+A disc jockey must be able to find the music he/she wants to play and do it quickly, so having a database of various artists and their albums/tracks allows for the disc jockeys to access the music they intend to play on the radio.

 ## Domain objects - describe at least two of the domain objects you implemented in your solution
 There are two domain objects implemented in this solution.
 One is ablums, which maintains a many-to-one